-Dr Michael Maul is appointed the new Director of Leipzig Bachfest.
-A distinguished researcher and academic, Michael is a native of Leipzig, discovered the Bach Aria “Alles mit Gott…” BWV 1127 in 2005, is Professor at Gottingen University, and one of the Research Team at the Leipzig Bach-Archiv, the world’s pre-eminent Bach Research Centre.
+Dr Michael Maul is the Director of Leipzig Bachfest, appointed in 2018.
+A distinguished researcher and academic, Michael is a native of Leipzig, discovered the Bach Aria “Alles mit Gott…” BWV 1127 in 2005, a writer on Bach and holds various academic Professorships.
+He has also been one of the Research Team at the Leipzig Bach-Archiv, the world’s pre-eminent Bach Research Centre.

 Click on the links to explore Leipzig’s Bach Academic and Musical Heritage Today

 Thomanerchor Leipzig, Bach’s Choir today Click here